 16. The Actor and the Alexander Technique by Kelly McEvenue

 – Acting is as physical as it is mental.
 How we move, how we stand, and how we hold ourselves can make or break a performance.
 McEvenue, thankfully, provides us with a wise approach to our physicality that improves our stamina and unlocks our voice.

 17. Freeing the Natural Voice by Kristin Linklater

 – Linklater is famous for her work with performance and the human voice.
 Her exercises were a staple in my drama classes growing up.
 This book examines the connection between language, breath, and voice.
 By the end, your acting voice will likely be forever changed.

 18. The Places that Scare You by Pema Chodron

 – The only entry on this list not directly about acting.
-Chodron, a Buddhist nun, famous for her insights into mindfulness meditation, offers here a lovely philosophy that calms our fears and softens our hard edges.
+Chodron, a Buddhist nun famous for her insights into mindfulness meditation, offers here a lovely philosophy that calms our fears and softens our hard edges.
 For the anxiety-prone actor, this book is a must.

 We can use the stillness brought on by this difficult period as an opportunity to strengthen our connection to the acting craft.
-By returning to our training, we undoubtedly lift our mind, body, and spirit.
+By returning to our training, we undoubtedly lift our minds, body, and spirit.
 Why?
 Because it is a celebration of our truest passion.
 And passion is, among other things, a wonderful healing elixir.
 When these strange days pass (and they will pass), we can then each reemerge a wiser, more cunning artist.